codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * In **Use YAML from repository** screen, selecting a new Git integration without selecting a branch results in "undefined is not an object (evaluating '(0,v.first)(this.branchData.selectedItem).displayName')" error.
 * For Azure DevOps Pull Request (PR) (push commit, push reviewers changed, votes score changed, status changed) events, the build status in Azure DevOps is not identical to the build status in Codefresh.
 * Webhook for Bitbucket triggers two-three builds for a single event.
+* Unable to upload more than 100 Allure reports from Codefresh.
 * For enhanced Cron triggers, restarting a Cron build or restarting a Cron build from a failed step results in error: "There was a problem rebuilding the selected item.
 Please make sure that the branch <BRANCH> is accessible".
 * Bitbucket builds triggered for events not defined in pipeline.
 * Incorrect step-level metrics for `build` step when `buildx` is set to `true` and the `builder driver` is set to `docker-container`.
 * `stepTemplate`ignores path in `WORKING_DIR` environment variable and runs in default volume path.
+* Statuses in build log outputs not color-coded.